fuchstraumer/fuchstraumer.github.io/_posts/2018-1-27-Lunar-Gravity-And-Humility.md

 \end{equation}

 An important note is that we actually _do_ still use that simplified formula we mentioned earlier.
 That's the base quantity of gravitational force we can expect to find around a body, and that doesn't really change much.
-The spherical harmonic quantites help us fine-tune our guess though.
+The spherical harmonic quantites help us fine-tune our calculations to account for the minor variations in mass-density of most planetary bodies, and accounting for these minor changes is extremely important in the case of the moon as it has so many variations (some of which really are _not_ that minor at all).
 Let's break down this equation a bit more, though.

 ## Spherical Harmonic Geopotential models